marcin-lawrowski/wise-chat/readme.txt

 * Option to mute the sounds by default
 * Fixed: auto-scroll issues
 * Fixed: the chat disappears when posting utf8 characters in links
+* Fixed: 'Missing required fields' error when inserting an emoji

 = 3.1.2
 * Fixed: PHP 8.1 errors and warnings